Cloudxtreme/DDPS-db2dps/docs/install.md

 		/opt/mkiso/bin/mkiso -u 16.04 -s ddps

-The iso image will be stored in `/tmp` on the Guest OS, Copy to a place where the image can be read.
+The ISO image will be stored in `/tmp` on the Guest OS, Copy to a place where the image can be read.

 Boot the ISO on similar hardware and you should have a working DDPS server.